Want to know more about BCHA? We’ve got you covered!

 A good way to split BCH and BCHA from each other is to use Electrum ABC and Electron Cash, as described here.

-Some other methods are to use an exchange, as this tutorial explains, or alternatively you can use this website.
+Another method is to use an exchange such as Coinex which will split the coins for you, as this tutorial explains.
 But remember that the splitting process may not always go as planned so it is wise to test with smaller amounts first, or use a method where you only send coins to yourself (as with the Electrum ABC - Electron Cash method above).